DoubleARon96/project-4-gamer-group/README.md

 # W3C HTML Validator
-The html I struggled with because of the mix of elements being added I didn't know what line they would be on
+The html I struggled with because of the mix of elements being added I didn't know what line they would be on when doing the html we found that the models where that i had a if statement out of alignment

 ![html](assests/readme_images/html_val_1.png)

 # W3C CSS Validator
 I haven't really used much css i used bootstraps basic css

 ![css](assests/readme_images/css_val_1.png)

 # Python Syntax Checker PEP8 Validation
 all easy fixes mainly white spaces and lines that are too long.

 ![python_val_1](assests/readme_images/python_val_1.png)
 ![python_val_2](assests/readme_images/python_val_2.png)